Part of Holden Road in Greensboro closed due to crash involving injuries

-GREENSBORO, N.C. — A part of North Holden Road in Greensboro has been closed Tuesday due to a crash involving injuries.
+GREENSBORO, N.C. — A part of Holden Road in Greensboro has been closed because of a crash involving injuries.

 MORE WAYS TO GET WFMY NEWS 2